AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

 Various sound effects need to be created.

-BGMs for each area, Cries for each pokemon, UI beeps and bloops, capturing pokemon, etc.
+BGMs for each area, Cries for each monster, UI beeps and bloops, capturing monster, etc.

  A list of requires assest can be found [here](Asset lists\AudioAssets.csv)